Basic Monitor: How to Deal With Screen Tearing Without Vsync

 Read: Reduce Screen Tearing with RTSS Scanline Sync

-The last thing I would say on how to deal with tearing is by accepting it.
-It is what it is unless you spend some money buying a better monitor with VRR technology.
+The last thing I would say on how to handle screen tearing is by accepting it (sorry).
+It is what it is, unless you spend some money buying a better monitor with VRR technology.
 Train the eyes and brain to eventually get used to the tearing that it becomes bearable.

 Read also: Monitor Display: Distorted and Blurry Text